Status

 Contrast enhanced mammography is a new type of mammogram.
 It uses contrast material combined with the mammogram to highlight areas that might be breast cancer and that could be missed on the mammogram alone.
 This is similar to breast MRI.

-For this study, participants who are already getting a breast biopsy will have a contrast enhanced mammogram and a breast MRI before the biopsy.
-The participant's contrast enhanced mammogram and breast MRI images will then be included within a large collection of images.
+For this study, participants who had both CEM and MRI evaluating a finding that initiated from a screening exam will be included.
 Radiologists will compare the images to see if the contrast enhanced mammograms and the breast MRI find the same number of breast cancers.
 If the investigators find they perform similarly, then contrast mammography may be used to aid in breast cancer screening in the future.

 Enrollment